Sleep Interventions for Sleep Disorders

 If you take sleep medications more than 3 times a week, you cannot join the study.
 If you take them 3 or fewer times a week, you'll need to stop before the study starts, but this will be done with your doctor's guidance to ensure safety.

-How is the treatment Acoustic Slow-Wave Activity Enhancement and Cognitive Behavioral Therapy for Insomnia (CBT-I) different from other treatments for sleep disorders?
+Research shows that both treatments in the trial, Acoustic Slow-Wave Activity Enhancement (SWAE) and Cognitive Behavioral Therapy for Insomnia (CBTI), are safe for people.

 Hyun Kim, PhD